Skip to content

 /lab/molecular-data.jsonLIVE

-> ATC codeNot yet assigned (Phase 3)
+> ATC codeNot yet assigned (not yet in the WHO ATC index)

 > Half-life~29-49 hours (once-daily dosing reaches steady-state in 7-10 days)